nishant15jain/appointment-booking-app/README.md

 3. The system validates the selected time and ensures no conflicts with existing appointments.
 4. Both business and customer can manage appointments through their dashboards.

-You can access this project from here - appointment-booking-webapp.netlify.app
+You can access this project from here - https://appointment-booking-webapp.netlify.app/